thesnappingdog/growth-eng-paddle-interview/README.md

 # Growth Engineer @ Paddle Technical Assignment

+During the interview, please be prepared to show and run the program.

 We currently use a customer data platform (CDP) called Hull.io at Paddle.
-This tool allows us to connect commercial tools like Salesforce, HubSpot to a central unit, compute properties by using virtual javascript environments (hull processor), sync data to tools, programmatically stitch together user and account profiles (identity resolution).
+This tool allows us to connect commercial tools like Salesforce and HubSpot to a centralised unit, compute properties by using virtual javascript environments (hull processor), sync data to tools, programmatically stitch together user and account profiles (identity resolution).

-The core piece of Growth Engineering (and Hull for that matter) are called processors.
+The core piece of Growth Engineering (and Hull) are called processors.
 They allow us to write custom business logic, and use data from sources that we purchase or scrape, without having to export/import or for it to live inside of another tool.

 Think of Processors as one off scripts that receive a data payload, and are able to update attributes in the database.